 Who Makes The Best Commercial Weed Eater? - Top Weed Eater Brands

 If you want the best weed eater then these weed eater brands are the place to look.
 These manufacturers will produce cheap string trimmers as well for home gardeners so make sure you look at their heavy duty weed eaters when looking through their range.

 Husqvarna are a Swedish company with a great reputation for producing good quality power tools.
-While they are Swedish many of their products, including their commercial weed eaters, are made in the USA.
+While they are Swedish many of their products, including top commercial weed eaters, are made in the USA.
 That being said, they do also have some of their trimmers made in China now.
 Either way, the quality of their products are built into the design and they have excellent local support to service the warranties on their products.
 Buy the extended warranty.
 If you buy the Husqvarna units along with 3 x 32 ounce cans of Husqvarna pre-mix fuel and register your product online then they will automatically extend your warranty from 2 to 4 years.
 They also make some of the best rear tine tiller machines as well.

 Core Outdoor Power is an American company based in Montana.
 They’ve focused on using clever electric motor technology to produce high power gasless power products like commercial weed wackers.
 Their design and manufacturing is done in the USA which makes it easier to get decent product support.

 Commercial String Trimmer Buying Guide